Sfree973/MMKGR/README.md

  ### Rights statement

-Before the paper is officially published (The Web conf 2022), we do not accept any form of rewriting model methods for other published papers.
+Before the paper is officially published (SIGIR 2022), we do not accept any form of rewriting model methods for other published papers.
 At the same time, this code is for research use only, and any form of commercial application will not be accepted.